Frobenius manifolds and quantum groups: Preliminaries on Frobenius manifolds and flat F-manifolds

-The inverse of Proposition \ref{V(u)property} is also true.
-That is a solution $V(u)$ of the system \eqref{simplepole} determines locally a semisimple Frobenius manifold.
-See \cite{Dubrovin} Proposition 3.5 for the explicit construction for diagonalizable $V(u)$.
-Thus we have \begin{thm}[\cite{Dubrovin}, Corollary 3.3] There exists a one-to-one correspondence between semisimple Frobenius manifolds (modulo certain transformations) and solutions of the system \eqref{simplepole}. \end{thm} The solution $V(u)$ of \eqref{simplepole} on a neighbourhood $\C$ of $u_0$, and therefore the corresponding semisimple Frobenius structure, is determined by the initial data:
+Following the explicit constructure in \cite[Proposition 3.5]{Dubrovin} (for diagonalizable $V(u)$), any solution $V(u)$ of the system \eqref{simplepole} determines locally a semisimple Frobenius manifold.
+Together with Proposition \ref{V(u)property}, we have \begin{thm}\cite[Corollary 3.3]{Dubrovin} There exists a one-to-one correspondence between semisimple Frobenius manifolds (modulo certain transformations) and solutions of the system \eqref{simplepole}. \end{thm} The solution $V(u)$ of \eqref{simplepole} on a neighbourhood $\C$ of $u_0$, and therefore the corresponding semisimple Frobenius structure, is determined by the initial value at $u_0$:

-Thus the matrices $V_0$ parametrize the semisimple germs at $u_0$.
+Thus the matrices $V_0\in {\rm so}_n$ parametrize the semisimple germs at $u_0$, and we will denote by $\nabla_{V_0}$ the corresponding Dubrovin connection.

+\begin{rmk} In other words, the germ of Frobenius manifolds at a semisimple point $m\in M$ is determined by the linear data induced on the tangent space $T_mM$ and vice versa.
+Using the Dubrovin's flat connection formulation of Frobenius manifolds, it can also be seen from the deformation of connections studied by Malgrange \cite[Section 4.1]{Mal}, see also \cite{HM2}. \end{rmk}